elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 From <a href="https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Managing_Smart_Cards/Red_Hat_Enterprise_Linux-6-Managing_Smart_Cards-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Managing_Smart_Cards/Red_Hat_Enterprise_Linux-6-Managing_Smart_Cards-en-US.pdf']);">Managing Single Sign-On and Smart Cards</a> here is what PAM is:

-> Programs that grant users access to a system use authentication to verify each other&#8217;s identity (that is, to establish that a user is who they say they are).
+> Programs that grant users access to a system use authentication to verify each other's identity (that is, to establish that a user is who they say they are).
 >
 > Historically, each program had its own way of authenticating users.
 In Red Hat Enterprise Linux, many programs are configured to use a centralized authentication mechanism called **Pluggable Authentication Modules (PAM)**.
 >